Start the Semester Strong

 The start of the spring semester is a great time to "reset" and create new practices and routines to help support your mental health and academic success.

-Check out these FREE Cornell Health programs designed to support your health and well-being all semester long.
+The following FREE Cornell Health programs can help support your health and well-being all semester long.

 Group counseling

-Groups on anxiety, depression, mindfulness, and other topics, with groups especially for BIPOC, LGBTQ+, and international students.
+Groups on anxiety, depression, mindfulness, and other topics, with groups especially for female-identified students, LGBTQ+ students, neurodivergent students, international students, and graduate students.

 [health.cornell.edu/groups]